jasonumiker-sysdig/kubernetes-security-demos/README.md

 So, that was a very quick overview of how to configure multi-tenancy of Kubernetes at the control plane level via Namespaces and Roles.
 And, how much YAML it takes to move away from *'s for the resources and verbs in your Role definitions.

-## Demo of common runtime container exploits/escapes - and how to detect and prevent them
+## Demo of how to detect and prevent common runtime container exploits/escapes

 We are going to perform a variety of common container/Kubernetes exploits and then show how to block/defend against them as well as detect them if they happen in real-time with Falco.